Here’s Why Plastic Bags Should Be Banned

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

 Every day, millions of people head to their local grocery stores, clothing stores and malls to purchase whatever items they need or want.
 Many of those people rely on the convenience of each store’s plastic bags.
 Instead of carrying a bunch of cumbersome items with their hands, they can place those items in plastic bags and carry them for ease and efficiency.
+However, too much of something isn’t a good thing, and many believe plastic bags should be banned.

 Plastic bags have become part of modern life, and you may not think much about them.
 However, what happens to them once they reach their destination inside someone’s home?
 Where do the two million plastic bags that are used every minute around the world end up?